Jan-van-Waaij/Charon.jl/docs/src/guide.md

 0.2
 ```

 Please note that both files should have the same number of lines.
-Both files can be zipped.
+Both files can be gzipped.

 ### Alternative data format.
 We also allow data in the [DICE-2 format](https://github.com/grenaud/dice?tab=readme-ov-file#2-pop-method-input-data-format).